jtlabsio/settings/README.md

 #### SetVarsMap

 Similar to the Args map, the Vars map can be used to override individual fields with values defined as environment variables.
+Tag-derived mappings are added first; `SetVarsMap` can add or rewrite entries.

 ## Q & A